-Procedure - A set of sequential steps to conduct an operation upon data.
+Procedure - A set of sequential steps to conduct an operatio upon data.
 See Program.

-Program - A sequence of instructions executed from first to last unless explicitly commanded in well-defined ways to break the sequence (as in a LOOP).
-The program is static, but defines the process which the processor, or computer, must perform.
+Program - A sequence of instructions executed from first t last unless explicitly commanded in well-defined ways to brea the sequence (as in a LOOP).
+The program is static, but define the process which the processor, or computer, must perform.

-Program Design Language Formatting System --- See PDLFMT.
+Program Design Language Formatting System - See PDLFM

-Program Execution - The act of running, or performing, the program.
+Program Execution - The act of running, or performing, th program.

-Program Module - A portion of a program nearly or completely self-contained as a sub-program.
+Program Module - A portion of a program nearly or complete self-contained as a sub-program.

-Program-design Document - A program-design document (the output of the PDLFMT program) defines and outlines the structure of the program you want to construct.
-Gives you a welldefined design to follow when coding your program.
+Program-design Document - A program-design documen (the output of the PDLFMT program) defines and outlines th structure of the program you want to construct.
+Gives you a wel defined design to follow when coding your program.

-Programmable ROM (PROM) - An electronic integrated circuit device acting as memory which can only be written to once (this is done after its manufacture, via special equipment).
-Since it cannot be written to again, it contains permanent instructions (e.g., a bootstrap loadei).
-PROMs retain their instructions whether or not power is applied to the system.
+Programmable ROM (PROM) - An electronic integrated ci cuit device acting as memory which can only be written to onc (this is done after its manufacture, via special equipment).
+Sinc it cannot be written to again, it contains permanent instructior (e.g., a bootstrap loader).
+PROMs retain their instructions whethe or not power is applied to the system.

-Project-Programmer Number (PPN) - Also known as an Account Specification or Account Number, it is an octal number which identifies a specific account on a disk.
+Project-Programmer Number (PPN) - Also known as a Account Specification or Account Number, it is an octal number which identifies a specific account on a disk.

-Prompt - The symbol returned by AMOS or another program that indicates that the program is ready for a command to be entered by the user.
+Prompt - The symbol returned by AMOS or another prograu that indicates that the program is ready for a command to t entered by the user.

-Pseudo Terminal - Whereas normally AMOS requires that a terminal be assigned to a job, a pseudo (or software controlled, rather than hardware controlled) terminal may be defined to AMOS when a job does not require an actual terminal for input or output.
+Pseudo Terminal - Whereas normally AMOS requires th a terminal be assigned to a job, a pseudo (or software controlle rather than hardware controlled) terminal may be defined AMOS when a job does not require an actual terminal for inp or output.

-Punch Card - A card with small holes punched in it as a form of permanent data storage.
+Punch Card - A card with small holes punched in it as a form permanent data storage.

 Quantum - The portion of time in a timesharing system that the CPU dedicates to each job before directing its attention to the next job.
-In the Alpha Micro system, it is usually 1/60th of a second.
+In the Alpha Micro system, it is usually 1/60th of a seond.
 The quantum is alterable.
 See Job Priority.

 Queue - A line of objects waiting to be processed.
-For example, the line printer queue.
+For exampl the line printer queue.